aDotInTheVoid/boxcars/docs/report/report.md

 1. Taking the pointer to `Work` (as the other data stored after it, see figure \ref{boxcars-behaviour-diagram}), as using that to find
     - The pointer to the start of the slots array
-    - The lenght of the slots array
+    - The length of the slots array
     - The pointer to the start of the payload, where the closure's captures are stored.
 2. Invoke the closure.